-Here is something that is not to be done: stepping on a king’s train.
+Here is something that is not to be done: stepping on the train of a king’s robe.

 With that in mind, recall what Isaiah saw.
 “I saw the Lord sitting on a throne, high and lifted up, and the train of His robe filled the temple.”
 (Isaiah 6:1).
 Since the train of the Lord’s robe filled the temple, and since we must not step on a king’s train, that leaves nowhere for us to stand in the temple.